stackbit-projects/startup-theme-demo-4e6d0/content/pages/index.md

 title: Home
 layout: PageLayout
 sections:
-  - content: Hello this is the default value
+  - content: Hello this is the default value!!!
     type: MyNewSection
     text: Some text
   - type: HeroSection